-- 8. Moreover, there are also many Sites of Importance for Nature Conservation (SINC) situated in Site 23, including important marshland and wet meadows, and ancient woodlands.
-These include SINCs at Nant Rhydlafar (120), Nant Dowlais (112), Coed Y Glyn (38), The former Llantrisant Branch Line (67) and Ty Du Marsh (171).
-At present Nant Rhydlafar and Nant Dowlais streams are a clean water supply for the SSSI.
-Protected species in and around this area include Horseshoe Bats, Barn owls and Great Crested Newts.
-Development within 500 metres of the breeding site of Great Crested Newts would be very harmful to this species which is protected under UK Legislation. - It is inconceivable that the SSSI at Ty Du Moor could simply be ring-fenced within a housing development as it is an area of low-lying wetland, fed by surrounding streams, existing within an established ecosystem that extends beyond the strict boundaries of the SSSI. - 10.
-The site is several miles from Radyr Station and from the proposed Plas Dwr Gorllewin Station on the proposed Crossrail Metro Line.
-Given the extensive developments proposed in the current LDP Strategic Sites to the north west of Cardiff (circa 8,000 houses in total).
-Strategic Policies SP16 and SP17 of the LDP are weak.
-We fully understand the Council's Transport White Paper (TWP), but it is now four years out of date and only contains vague cost estimates.
+- 10. The site is several miles from Radyr Station and from the proposed Plas Dwr Gorllewin Station on the proposed Crossrail Metro Line.
+We fully understand the Council's Transport White Paper (TWP), but it is now five years out of date and only contains vague cost estimates.
 It is difficult for even an optimist to see that much of the proposed Cardiff Crossrail tram-train line will be complete or even started by 2035 (The White Paper states that it will be complete by 2030).
-In the White Paper's own words, the "new communities in the west of the city.... are currently poorly served by public transport" yet the PS does nothing to improve this situation.
-Current estimates of railway line building and rebuilding from other parts of the UK (and the costs of the link from Cardiff Central to the Bay) would suggest that the 8 miles from Fairwater to Creigiau would exceed £1 billion at current prices. - 11.
+In the White Paper's own words, the "new communities in the west of the city.... are currently poorly served by public transport" yet the Deposit Plan does nothing to improve this situation. - 11.
 Improvements to the Core Valley Lines from Radyr from 2024 will help a little and the increase in daily seats from approximately 15,000 to 32,000 is to be welcomed but many off these will be occupied by passengers from north of Cardiff. - 12.
 The proposals to improve the level of active travel ignore the hilly topography and lack of pavements in North West Cardiff and the access of this site to the railway lines.
-The improvement of bus services in the North West Corridor via priority measures is important but we have seen no proposals to date which indicate how bus times will be improved through current bottlenecks of Llandaff Village and Cathedral Road. - 13.
+The improvement of bus services in the North West Corridor via priority measures is important but we have seen no proposals to date which indicate how bus times will be improved through current bottlenecks of Llandaff and Cathedral Road. - 13.
 The current developments close to this site have exposed significant problems with major infrastructure, such as sewage disposal and surface water drainage, and the proposed solutions make no provision for any future expansion in this area. - 14.
-Summary: we object to this Candidate Site on the grounds that it is located within "countryside to be protected and enhanced", the RLDP does not need it to meet its growth strategy, there is no prospect of sufficient infrastructure to support it and its development would further undermine the 50:50 modal transport split.
+Summary: we object to this Candidate Site on the grounds that it is protected countryside outside the settlement boundary, the Deposit Plan does not need it to meet its growth strategy, and there is no prospect of sufficient infrastructure to support it.
+It should therefore be excluded from the Deposit Plan.

-Radyr and Morganstown Local Development Group August 2023
+Radyr and Morganstown Local Development Group April 2025